Slaughterhouse-Five: The Bird

-Throughout the novel, the bird sings "Poo-tee-weet?”
+Throughout the novel, the bird sings "Poo-tee-weet?"
 After the Dresden firebombing, the bird breaks out in song.
 The bird also sings outside of Billy's hospital window.
-The song is a symbol of a loss of words.
-There are no words big enough to describe a war massacre.
+The song has been interpreted as symbolizing a loss of words, or the inadequacy of words to describe traumatic situations.

 Allusions and references

 Allusions to other works

 As in other novels by Vonnegut, certain characters cross over from other stories, making cameo appearances and connecting the discrete novels to a greater opus.
 Fictional novelist Kilgore Trout, often an important character in other Vonnegut novels, is a social commentator and a friend to Billy Pilgrim in Slaughterhouse-Five.
 In one case, he is the only non-optometrist at a party; therefore, he is the odd man out.
 He ridicules everything the Ideal American Family holds true, such as Heaven, Hell, and Sin.
 In Trout's opinion, people do not know if the things they do turn out to be good or bad, and if they turn out to be bad, they go to Hell, where "the burning never stops hurting."
 Other crossover characters are Eliot Rosewater, from God Bless You, Mr. Rosewater; Howard W. Campbell Jr., from Mother Night; and Bertram Copeland Rumfoord, relative of Winston Niles Rumfoord, from The Sirens of Titan.
 While Vonnegut re-uses characters, the characters are frequently rebooted and do not necessarily maintain the same biographical details from appearance to appearance.
 Trout in particular is palpably a different person (although with distinct, consistent character traits) in each of his appearances in Vonnegut's work.

 In the Twayne's United States Authors series volume on Kurt Vonnegut, about the protagonist's name, Stanley Schatt says:

 By naming the unheroic hero Billy Pilgrim, Vonnegut contrasts John Bunyan's "Pilgrim's Progress" with Billy's story.
 As Wilfrid Sheed has pointed out, Billy's solution to the problems of the modern world is to "invent a heaven, out of 20th century materials, where Good Technology triumphs over Bad Technology.
-His scripture is Science Fiction, Man's last, good fantasy".
+His scripture is Science Fiction, Man's last, good fantasy".The city in which the novel is set, Ilium, New York, is another allusion.
+This city appears in many of his books.